Delegation Trip to Germany on Food Processing

 Germany is the leading player for food processing excellence in the European Union and has a high concentration of food processors.
 The Transatlantic Cluster Initiative-Food Processing program connects German and American cluster organizations through targeted events in the United States and Germany.
 This program establishes best practices with focuses on cluster management, internationalization, skilled workforce recruitment, technological development, digitalization in food processing, resource efficiency, and opportunities for foreign direct investment (FDI) and internal collaboration that could further shape Minnesota’s food processing cluster.

-The Food Processing program in Germany will be sending 15 select United States participants to Germany to visit key stakeholders in food processing from business and research associations as well as the opportunity to interact with leading industry associations and clusters.
-The program will take place from May 12, 2019 to May 17, 2019.
+The Food Processing program in Germany sent 15 select United States participants to Germany to visit key stakeholders in food processing from business and research associations as well as provided opportunities to interact with leading industry associations and clusters.
+The program took place from May 12, 2019 to May 17, 2019.